Virtuant/hadoop-admin-2019/docs/dataframes-datasets.md

 In preparation for this tutorial you need to download two files, people.txt and people.json into your  Sandbox's **tmp** folder.
 The commands below should be typed into [Shell-in-a-Box](sandbox-hdp.hortonworks.com:4200)

-1\.
 Go to the `/tmp` directory:

 ~~~ bash
 cd /tmp
 ~~~

-2\.
-Copy and paste the command to download the `people.txt`:
+Copy and paste the command to download the file `people.txt`:

 ~~~bash
 wget https://raw.githubusercontent.com/hortonworks/data-tutorials/master/tutorials/hdp/dataFrame-and-dataset-examples-in-spark-repl/assets/people.txt
 ~~~

-3\.
-Copy and paste the command to download the `people.json`:
+Copy and paste the command to download the file `people.json`:

 ~~~bash
 wget https://raw.githubusercontent.com/hortonworks/data-tutorials/master/tutorials/hdp/dataFrame-and-dataset-examples-in-spark-repl/assets/people.json